Profiles

 Biography

-Professor Hakan Bagci is a faculty member in the Electrical and Computer Engineering (ECE) program at KAUST.
+Professor Hakan Bagci is the Associate Dean for Students at the CEMSE Division and a faculty member in the Electrical and Computer Engineering (ECE) program at KAUST.
 He specializes in computational electromagnetics, focusing on time-domain integral equations, hybrid methods, and numerical solvers for complex electromagnetic interactions, with applications in photonic, optical, and electronic systems.

 Professor Hakan Bagci received his Bachelor's in Electrical and Electronics Engineering ('01) from Bilkent University, Turkey.
 He obtained his Master's and Ph.D. degrees in Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign (UIUC), U.S., in 2003 and 2007, respectively.